vs-form/vs-form-repo/README.md

     import React from "react";
     import ReactDOM from "react-dom";

-    // import SchemaManager, VsForm and some enums import { SchemaManager, VsForm, Component, DataType, enums} from "@vs-form/vs-form";
+    import { SchemaManager, VsForm, Component, DataType, enums} from "@vs-form/vs-form";

-    // define the
     const schema = {
       values: {
         text1: "Hello"